LLNL/PnMPI/README.md

 PnMPI by simply preloading it via `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` at macOS).

-Instead of manually preloading, you may use the PnMPI invocation tool at `bin/pnmpi`.
+Instead of manually preloading, you may use the PnMPI invocation tool in `bin/pnmpi`.

 B2) Static linking